How to Make Your Ping Pong Paddle Sticky + Keep It Sticky

 - Wait 24 hours for the booster to dry

-- Glue the rubber to your bat with table tennis glue as normal
+- Glue the rubber to your blade with a thin layer of glue as normal

 You should notice that the rubber will begin to dome after you apply a few layers.
 This is entirely normal.
 Falco recommends using no more than 3 layers of booster at a time.

-The final method of how to make your ping pong paddle more sticky is through the application of oil to the surface of the rubber.
+The final method of making your rubber grippy again is through applying oil to the surface of the rubber.

 This is the sort of technique you will see a lot online from people who are not as involved in the sport.
 I’ve seen a lot of different proposed ingredients such as lemon juice and baby oil, but the most common one I see is sunflower oil.